 Almost daily our customers as us, "do I really need to acclimatise laminate flooring?"
 Acclimatising laminate flooring may sound complicated but it is really a simple process.
 During this process, the laminate floor will adjust to the temperature and humidity of the room of installation.
 These factors will have an effect on how much a laminate floor will expand or contract after installation.
 To reduce the amount of movement it is essential to acclimate a laminate floor immediately before installation.
 The normal period is 48hrs within the room of installation, before beginning to lay the floor.
 If the flooring is not acclimated correctly, it can result in warped flooring or excessive movement in the flooring after the installation, creating creaks, gaps or causing damage.

 Important On-Site Checks for Laminate Floors

 Humidity in a room is a very important consideration.
 Often it is a critical factor when the house is a new build, or over 40 years old.
-With recently laid screed or newly plastered walls, the moisture content in a room can be extremely high.
+With recently laid screed or newly plastered or painted walls, the moisture content in a room can be extremely high.
 Therefore, the room is not suitable for laminate flooring installation.
 Wet trades such as plastering or painting must be finished before the floor is acclimated.
 It is also important to ensure that the temperature of the room is between 16-25deg. in addition, humidity levels must be within 35-65% (RH Scale).
 Humidity can be measured with a hygrometer, available in DIY stores.

 Checking a Sub-Floor